 Americans are living longer and living well for longer periods of time.
-This has created a relatively new and growing area of health care and provider services, known as elder care.
-Elder care encompasses a wide variety of issues, including choosing an appropriate health care provider to care for an aging patient, and making decisions about moving an elderly person from the home environment to a residential care setting.
+This has created a relatively new and growing area of healthcare and provider services, known as elder care.
+Elder care covers a wide variety of issues.
+This includes choosing an appropriate healthcare provider to care for an aging person.
+It also includes making decisions about moving an older adult from home to a residential care setting.
 People ages 65 and older are the fastest growing segment of America's population.
-Many elderly people are living healthy, active, and independent lives.
-However, as more people reach their 80s and 90s, the number of elderly adults needing assistance with daily living increases, along with the responsibilities of those who provide care for them.
+Many older adults are living healthy, active, and independent lives.
+But as more people reach their 80s and 90s, the number of older adults needing help with daily living increases.
+The responsibilities of those who provide care for them increase, too.

-According to a 2010 report -- the latest statistics available -- from the U.S. Department of Health and Human Services' Administration on Aging:
+According to a 2016 report (the most recent statistics available) from the U.S. Department of Health and Human Services' Administration on Aging:

-The older population (people 65 years or older) numbered 39.6 million Americans.
+The older population (people age 65 or older) numbered 47.8 million Americans.

-The number of older Americans, ages 65 and over, is projected to increase from 35 million in 2000 to about 72 million by 2030.
+The number of older Americans, age 65 and over, is projected to increase from 47.8 million in 2015 to about 98 million by 2060.

-Today, people who reach age 65 have an average life expectancy of an additional almost 19 years (19.9 years for women and 17.2 years for men) than what was estimated in 1900.
+Today, people who reach age 65 have an average life expectancy of an additional 19.4 years (20.6 years for women and 18 years for men).

-Different stages in life can require different health care providers.
-For elderly adults, it is important to have a personal health care provider, or primary care doctor, who understands the special needs of older patients.
+Different stages in life can require different healthcare providers.
+For older adults, it is important to have a primary healthcare provider who understands the special needs of older people.

-Choosing the right primary care doctor is an important decision.
-Generally, you want a health care provider who is competent and well trained, and cares for and about the patient.
-Other considerations include:
+Choosing the right primary healthcare provider is an important decision.
+Generally, you want a healthcare provider who is skilled and well trained.
+You also want a provider who cares for and about the person.
+Other things to think about include:

-Will my insurance pay for office visits and doctor services?
+Will my insurance pay for office visits and healthcare provider services?

-Is the health care provider a solo practitioner, or is he or she part of a practice group?
+Is the healthcare provider a solo practitioner, or is he or she part of a group practice?

-Does the doctor accept Medicare patients?
+Does the healthcare provider accept Medicare patients?
 What are the practice's Medicare policies and procedures?

-Is the doctor's office in a convenient and safe location?
+Is the healthcare provider's office in a convenient and safe location?

-At which hospital does the doctor treat patients?
+At which hospital does the healthcare provider treat patients?

 Are there any language barriers?

-What is the doctor's policy about continuing to follow patients who move to residential care centers?
+What is the healthcare provider's policy about continuing to follow patients who move to residential care centers?

-Once you have selected two or three possible health care providers, it is a good idea to visit their offices and ask them questions about office policies and their approach to elder care.
+Once you have selected 2 or 3 possible healthcare providers, it is a good idea to visit their offices and ask them questions about office policies and their approach to elder care.
 For example: